 Do You Need UV Protection in Winter?

 Most people know that the UV intensity in summer is high, which will cause damage to the eyes.
-In fact, the UV in winter should not be underestimated, too.
+In fact, the UV(Ultraviolet) in winter should not be underestimated, too.
 Although the sunlight in winter is much softer than in summer, the ultraviolet reflected by the snow can reach 80%, which is four times higher than that reflected by the beach from 10% to 20%.
-Therefore, what you need to protect is not only the UV from the sky, but also the UV reflection from the ground.
+Therefore, what you need to prevent is not only the UV from the sky, but also the UV reflection from the ground.

 Eyes Need to be Protected When Go Out in Winter

 Snow blindness, also known as keratitis, is a painful eye condition caused by overexposure to ultraviolet (UV) light.
 When too much UV light hits the transparent outer layer of your eyes, called the cornea, it essentially gives your cornea a sunburn.
-When skiers or enthusiasts ski in the snow without sunglasses protection, they are very vulnerable to threats.
+When skiers or enthusiasts skiing in the snow without sunglasses protection, they are very vulnerable to threats.

 Here are some common symptoms of snow blindness: